International visitors please note: We cannot ship any of the products on this page to you due to postal and customs regulations.

 Evidence of their attack is browning growth, leaves with yellow or brown markings.
 Very fine webs are also evidence of red spider mite.
 Evergreens such as junipers and pines are generally the first to be attacked by this pest.
 As mites are really tiny, they are usually not visible with the naked eye on the tree.
 If you suspect a tree is infected, gently tap a branch over a piece of white paper.
 If dots which appear on the page move then you have a case of mites.

 You may use SK Eco Oil, Seizer, Lime Sulphur (dormancy spray only) or Koinor.
-Plant Care may also be used as a system and contact spray for fast results and is the solution I would recommend.
+Plant Care may also be used as a systemic and contact spray for longer term results.
 (I myself use a combination of SK Eco Oil together with Plant Care on a 4 weekly schedule)

 Scale pests come in a range of colours, from transparent through white, yellow, brown to black.
 When they are young they move around the tree but eventually fix onto one part where they suck the sap.
 They often appear like bumps on the trunk, branches or leaves.
 You will generally not find only one scale insect on a tree, normally there are many of them clustered together, but they may also be found spaced apart.
 Sometimes its easy to miss them as they adhere to the underside of vegetative material.
 You will often find ants and sooty mould on trees infected with scale too.